What do I need to bring to auditions?

-Finalists’ Photo Shoot: A DND uniform and boots will be provided to all semi-finalists for the photo shoot.
-Dancers will be responsible for bringing their own hosiery as well as an all-white outfit for a second photo.
+Finalists’ Photo Shoot: A DND uniform will be provided to all finalists for the photo shoot.
+Dancers will be responsible for bringing their own hosiery.

 Individual Interviews: Professional business attire

-Training Camp: All black sports bra and fitted bottoms.
+Training Camp: All black fitted dance top and bottom.
 Dance sneakers or jazz shoes are recommended, but not required.

 Choreography Showcase: Any dance wear or costume appropriate for the choreography presented.